SHOW SET DESIGN

 The project

-Formerly Fox Malaysia, Genting Skyworlds is a theme park in Genting Highlands, Malaysia, located in the mountains circa 2,000 metres above sea level.
-It features over 20 rides and attractions themed around popular movies like Epic, Robots, Rio, Ice Age, and others.
-The park is spread across nine themed worlds and offers a variety of entertainment and excitement.
+Genting Skyworlds, formerly known as Fox Malaysia, is a mountaintop theme park nestled in Genting Highlands, Malaysia, approximately 2,000 meters above sea level.
+This expansive park features over 20 rides and attractions that immerse guests in the worlds of popular films like Epic, Robots, Rio, and Ice Age, among others.
+Spanning nine distinct themed worlds, it delivers a diverse range of entertainment and thrilling experiences.

 Client